-14. WHAT CAN I DO IF MY STATE REJECTED MY VOTER REGISTRATION BECAUSE I'VE NEVER RESIDED IN THE US?
+4. FP-4: WHAT CAN I DO IF MY STATE REJECTED MY VOTER REGISTRATION BECAUSE I'VE NEVER RESIDED IN THE US?

 Most states allow a US citizen who has never resided in the US to register to vote using the address of the last place the US citizen parent lived in the US.
-However, 13 states require that a voter must have actually resided in the state in the past to register to vote there.
-This position effectively disenfranchises US citizens like yourself who otherwise are otherwise entitled to vote and also incur all the responsibilities of being a US citizen, such as filing tax returns and registering for the military draft.
+However, 14 states either require that a voter must have actually resided in the state in the past to register to vote there or apply restrictions that effectively prevent these US citizens from registering to vote.
+This position effectively disenfranchises US citizens who otherwise are otherwise entitled to vote and also incur all the responsibilities of being a US citizen, such as filing tax returns and registering for the military draft.